Learn-Build-Teach/deals-for-devs/.github/setup.md

 ```

 Choose your newly created database.
 Then, choose `TypeScript` for the `Generate code and types from your Xata database` option.
 Lastly, choose the default of `src/xata.ts` for the output path of the generated code.

+## Clerk Setup

+This project uses Clerk to handle authentication.
+You'll need to create a free account and project to get started.
+Follow the `Set up your Clerk account` to create your account and a new project.

+Then, follow the [`Set your environment variables`](https://clerk.com/docs/quickstarts/nextjs#set-your-environment-variables) instructions to add your environment variables to the `.env` file.

 ## Run the development server